-There’s Only One Way Out of This Mess
+There’s One Big Reason the U.S. Economy Can’t Reopen

 And the improving national figure masks some regional hot spots.
 So far in May, 15 states and Washington, D.C., have reported average test-positivity rates higher than 15 percent.
 Colorado and Michigan, where one in five tests has come back positive, is the outlier outside of the Northeast and Mid-Atlantic.
 But many other states in the country’s interior still seem to only test the sickest people: Illinois, Indiana, Nebraska, Iowa, South Dakota, and Kansas all have test-positivity rates at or above 14 percent.
 Georgia, Louisiana, and Virginia also have a rate above 15 percent.

-The raw numbers also show the country’s testing capacity has modestly improved.
+The raw numbers also show that the country’s testing capacity has modestly improved.
 Though the U.S. got off to an abysmal start, having tested only a couple thousand people total more than a week after community spread was discovered, the country was able to rapidly scale up testing through March.
 The test shortage brought an overwhelming amount of public attention, and a number of Trump-administration officials—including Jared Kushner, the president’s son-in-law—claimed to be working on fixing it.

 The heightened focus produced results.
 From the second week of March to the first week of April, the number of Americans tested daily increased roughly 45-fold.
 Month over month, the comparison was even more staggering: 80 people were tested for the coronavirus on March 1, according to CDC data.
 More than 100,000 people were tested on April 1.